-Question: I plan to breastfeed solely for six weeks.
-However, I want to go back to work after my six weeks are up, so I want to put breastmilk into a bottle only, I am not sure how to introduce the bottle to my infant.
-I don’t know how long I should wait before I introduce it either.
-Could you please let me know the best ways of doing this?
+Question: I plan to breastfeed exclusively for six weeks.
+However, I plan to go back to work after my six weeks are up, so I want to pump and put my breast milk into a bottle only.
+I’m not sure how to introduce the bottle to my infant, and don’t know how long I should wait before I introduce it.
+Could you please tell me the best ways of doing this?

 The first month or so of nursing are a time of establishing and building your supply.
 At six weeks, you will have a good supply built up and your baby should be nursing efficiently.
 In order to establish an adequate milk supply, your newborn will nurse frequently (10-12 times or more in each 24 hour period in the beginning).
 If you return to work full time and your breasts don’t receive any stimulation for an extended period of time each day, your supply is going to diminish.
 There is no way to predict what any baby will do in a specific situation.
 Some older babies who are eating solids and only nursing a few times a day will do well with the “nursing when you’re together and using formula when you can’t nurse” regimen.
 Others will begin to lose interest when your supply starts to drop.
 Young babies who are totally dependent on milk to meet all of their nutritional needs are more likely to become frustrated and unwilling to go on the breast at all if your supply drops dramatically.